pantheon-systems/documentation/source/content/guides/drupal-9/drupal-9-hosted-btworkflow/07-contrib-custom.md

 ### Other Composer Packages

-Follow the steps below, if you added non-Drupal packages to your site via Composer.
+If you added non-Drupal packages to your site via Composer:

 1. Run the command `composer require` to migrate each package.